WebAssembly/component-model/design/mvp/Concurrency.md

   disabled, the order in which these pending tasks start, along with how they interleave with new tasks, is nondeterministic.
-* When `subtask.cancel` is called for a task that has started (i.e., passed the backpressure gate), the host may nondeterministically resume as many or as few threads as it wants before `subtask.cancel` returns.
+* When `subtask.cancel` is called for a task that has started (i.e., passed the backpressure gate), the choice of which ready thread to resume (if there are multiple) and how many times to resume (if the first resumption blocks without resolving the subtask) is nondeterministic.

 Despite the above, the following scenarios do behave deterministically:
 * If a component `a` asynchronously calls the export of another component `b`,